paul-marquick/country-service/README.md

 - Unit tests for data access projects.

 Web Api
-- Problem details (with added context), for general exceptions, validation failures and returned error object results such as BadRequest(...).
+- Problem details (with added context), for general exceptions, validation failures and logical errors such as duplication.
 - Serilog with added request context, e.g. correlation id.
-- IOptions to use configuration from the appsettings file in code.
+- IOptionsMonitor to use configuration from the appsettings file in code.
 - Middleware that checks for a correlation id, if none, it creates a correlation id, passed on by header propagation.
 - CORS.
 - Health check at /healthz endpoint.
 - Prometheus metrics at /metrics endpoint.
 - OpenApi at /scalar endpoint.
-- Method handlers for Options, Head, Get, Post, Put, Patch and Delete HTTP methods.
+- Request handlers for Options, Head, Get, Post, Put, Patch and Delete HTTP methods.

-Dtos
+Dtos, Models and Mappers
-- Shared project between Web Api and Blazor app.
+- Dtos give independence from the Database table design, shared project between Web Api and Blazor app.
-- Data 'shape' is independent of the db models.
+- Models hold database data.
+- Mapper map between Dtos and Models.

 Blazor web app
 - Bootstrap css.